pip-services/pip-services-docs/content/en/python/container/refer/link_references_decorator.md

 ### Description

-The LinkReferencesDecorator class allows you to create a references decorator that automaticall sets references to newly added components that implement the [IReferenceable](../../../commons/refer/ireferenceable) interface and unsets references from removed components that implement the [IUnreferenceable](../../../commons/refer/iunreferenceable) interface.
+The LinkReferencesDecorator class allows you to create a references decorator that automatically sets references to newly added components that implement the [IReferenceable](../../../commons/refer/ireferenceable) interface, and unsets references from removed components that implement the [IUnreferenceable](../../../commons/refer/iunreferenceable) interface.

 ### Constructors
 Creates a new instance of the decorator.